Legend108/cli-for-handler/README.md

-## Generate DJS V13 handler's with ease.
+## Generate this handler with ease.

 ### To install